Splamy/TS3AudioBot/README.md

 Download the git repository with `git clone --recurse-submodules https://github.com/Splamy/TS3AudioBot.git`.

 #### Linux
-1. Get the latest mono version by following [this tutorial](https://www.mono-project.com/download/stable/#download-lin) and install `mono-complete`
+1. Get the latest `dotnet core 2.2` version by following [this tutorial](https://dotnet.microsoft.com/download/linux-package-manager/ubuntu16-04/sdk-current) and choose your platform
-1. See if you have NuGet by just executing `nuget`.
-   If not, get it with `sudo apt install nuget msbuild` (or the packet manager or your distribution), or manually with `wget https://dist.nuget.org/win-x86-commandline/latest/nuget.exe`
 1. Go into the directory of the repository with `cd TS3AudioBot`
-1. Execute `nuget restore` or `mono ../nuget.exe restore` to download all dependencies
-1. Execute `msbuild /p:Configuration=Release /p:TargetFramework=net46 TS3AudioBot.sln` to build the AudioBot
+1. Execute `dotnet build --framework netcoreapp2.2 --configuration Release TS3AudioBot` to build the AudioBot
+1. The binary to run will be in `./TS3AudioBot/bin/Release/netcoreapp2.2` can can be called with `dotnet TS3AudioBot.dll`

 #### Windows
 1. Make sure you have installed `Visual Studio` and `.NET Framework 4.6` and the latest `dotnet core`